Figma vs Sketch: Which Design Tool Should You Choose in 2025?

 Collaboration Features: Why It Matters in 2025

-Real-Time Collaboration (Figma's Biggest Strength)
+Real-Time Collaboration (Figma's Core Strength)

-Sketch's Collaboration Features
+Sketch's Collaboration Tools

 Plugins and Integrations: Figma vs Sketch

-Figma's Extensive Plugin Library
+Figma's Plugin Ecosystem

-• Iconify for quick access to over 150,000 icons
+• Iconify – Access to 150,000+ icons

-• Zeplin for easy developer handoff
+• Zeplin – Developer handoff integration

 Pricing and Costs Considerations: Figma vs Sketch